Choose another writer in this calendar:

 The Man Who Hated Banks and Other Mysteris (1997) was a tribute to Gilbert's 50th anniversary as a published author.
 The collection of 18 stories featured four of his characters: Chief Inspector Hazlerigg, solicitor Henry Bohun, Inspector Patrick Petrella, and the tough-guy Mercer.
 Over and Out (1998) focused again on the life of Luke Pagan.
 The story is set in the years of the First World War, when the morale of the troops has gone down and large-scale desertion is becoming a real likelihood.
 Pagan, working for the Intelligence Corps, is asked to investigate an organisation run by a Belgian traitor which encourages British soldiers to abandon the trenches and go over to the other side.

-For further reading: The Mammoth Encyclopedia of Modern Crime Fiction, compiled by Mike Ashley (2002); Mystery and Suspense Writers, vol. 1, ed. by Robin W. Winks (1998); Twentieth Century Crime and Mystery Writers, ed. by John M. Reilly (1991); British Mystery and Thriller Writers Since 1940, ed. by Bernard Benstock and Thomas F. Stanley (1989); Crime & Mystery: the 100 Best Books by H.R.F.
-Keating (1987); Twelve Englishmen of Mystery, ed. by Earl F. Bargainnier (1984).
+For further reading: The Legal Thriller from Gardner to Grisham: See you in Court! by Lars Ole Sauerberg (2016); 'Michael Gilbert (b.
+1912) UK,' in The Mammoth Encyclopedia of Modern Crime Fiction, compiled by Mike Ashley (2002); 'Gilbert, Michael,' in The Encyclopedia of Murder and Mystery by Bruce F. Murphy (1999); Mystery and Suspense Writers, vol. 1, ed. by Robin W. Winks (1998); British Mystery and Thriller Writers Since 1940, ed. by Bernard Benstock and Thomas F. Stanley (1989); Crime & Mystery: the 100 Best Books by H.R.F.
+Keating (1987); 'Gilbert, Michael (Francis)' by Frank Denton, in Twentieth Century Crime and Mystery Writers, ed. by John M. Reilly (1985); Twelve Englishmen of Mystery, ed. by Earl F. Bargainnier (1984).
 Note: Cyril Hare's Tragedy at Law, which Gilbert found while he was a prisoner of war in Italy, inspired his crime writing.
 He also edited a collection of Cyril Hare's detective stories (1959).